lyoshizawa/jekyll-now/projects.md

 2. Files that **do not** match in size and date
 3. Files that only exist in on directory but not the other

+*Last updated August 2018*

 ### [Data Analyst Nanodegree](https://github.com/lyoshizawa/udacity_data_analyst_nanodegree)
 This is a repository of my notes and project files when completing the Udacity Data Analyst Nanodegree.
 Multiple projects were assigned, and I utilized Python, R, and Tableau to create the reports.
+This was my first foray into Python, and its been interesting since then!

+*Program completed September 2017*